Sea Buckthorn Oil Benefits for Skin: 9 Reasons This Arctic Berry Outperforms Your Entire Serum Shelf

 2. Deep Hydration Through GLA's Prostaglandin Pathway

-You apply moisturizer every morning.
-By midday, your skin feels tight again.
-The problem isn't how much you apply — it's how deep it reaches.
+You moisturize every morning, yet your skin feels tight by midday.
+The issue isn't how much you apply: it's how deep it reaches.

-Gamma-linolenic acid (GLA), found in sea buckthorn seed oil, converts to prostaglandins inside your skin cells.
+Gamma-linolenic acid (GLA), one of the essential fatty acids in sea buckthorn seed oil, converts to prostaglandins inside your skin cells.
 Prostaglandins are signaling molecules that regulate inflammation, cell membrane integrity, and barrier repair at the cellular level.
 They instruct cells to strengthen their membranes and seal the intercellular lipid matrix.

-Why this is structurally different: Humectants like hyaluronic acid pull water to the surface.
+Why this is structurally different: Humectants pull water to the surface.
 Occlusives like petroleum jelly trap existing moisture.
-GLA does neither — it triggers your skin's own repair machinery from within, restructuring how the skin holds water rather than masking the deficit.
+GLA does neither: it triggers your skin's own repair machinery from within, restructuring how the skin holds water rather than masking the deficit.
+That makes it deeply nourishing for dry, flaky skin and leaves it softer and more supple.

 Khan and Akhtar's 2014 study on topical sea buckthorn oil emulsion confirmed measurable barrier function improvement in human subjects.
 The hydration didn't just sit on top.
 It restructured how the skin held onto water, with lasting improvements to transepidermal water loss measurements.